openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 * Example:

+>**NOTE:** Currently, `MPFVideoTrack.detectionProperties` do not show up in the JSON output object or are used by the WFM in any way.

 A component that detects text could add an entry to `detectionProperties` where the key is `TRANSCRIPTION` and the value is a string representing the text found in the video segment.

 ```java